nodejs/node/doc/guides/usage-of-primordials-in-core.md

 console.log(array); // [5,1,2,3,4]
 ```

-Primordials save a reference to the original method that takes `this` as its
+Primordials wrap the original prototype functions with new functions that take the
-first argument:
+`this` value as the first argument:

 ```js
 const {